MicrosoftDocs/microsoft-academic-services/academic-services/graph/resources-faq.md

 PaperCount is the number of papers associated with the entity.

 PaperFamilyCount is the number of primary family papers associated with the entity.

+## Why changing to Azure Data Share

+We now utilize Azure Data Share to distribution datasets.
+Here are some benefits for using Azure Data Share.

+- You control for getting one-time snapshot of latest dataset or recurring releases when new datasets are available.
+- Better security.
+No need for customers to share the storage key with Microsoft Academic.